-People with Ashkenazi heritage should discuss their family history with their healthcare providers to explore the option of genetic testing.
 Finding out about a genetic mutation can be scary.
 The information allows you to take steps to prevent certain cancers through lifestyle choices, screening, medications, and surgical procedures to reduce risk.

 Resources for More Information

-National Cancer Institute: The Genetics of Cancer
+National Cancer Institute: The Genetics of Cancer.

 Sharsheret: A national organization that provides community and education for young Jewish women with breast cancer.

 Breast cancer risk: Ashkenazi jewish heritage.
 Susan G. Komen®.
 (2022, July 27).
 Retrieved August 24, 2022, from https://www.komen.org/breast-cancer/risk-factor/ashkenazi-jewish-heritage/

 Centers for Disease Control and Prevention.
 (2021, September 27).
 Jewish women and BRCA gene mutations.
 Centers for Disease Control and Prevention.
 Retrieved August 24, 2022, from https://www.cdc.gov/cancer/breast/young_women/bringyourbrave/hereditary_breast_cancer/jewish_women_brca.htm